jdmonin/JSettlers2/Readme.md

 and connect to your server's DNS name or IP address.

-To provide a web page where players can download the Jar, you will need to set up a web server such as Apache.
+To provide a web page where players can download the Jar, you will need to set up a web server such as nginx or Apache.
 Alternately, have them download the full Jar from https://github.com/jdmonin/JSettlers2/releases/latest .

 If setting up a web server: We assume you have installed the web server